2021 Airbnb Statistics: Usage, Demographics, and Revenue Growth

 To fund this venture, the three of them created special presidential-themed breakfast cereals.
 They sold 800 of these boxes at $40 each in two months.
 Afterward, they used their $30,000 in profits to start Airbnb.
 (5)

 Airbnb isn’t too dissimilar to the way we operate our service.
-We match private jet owners with private jet renters.
+We match people looking for private jet charters with private jet owners.

 When Did Airbnb Become Popular?